+I would describe my supervision style as a conversation that focuses both on the context and process of a client's therapy but also the therapist's process.
 I largely draw on psychodynamic theory, but also systemic (as I think that is a vital and often underestimated/neglected aspect of a client's world in therapeutic interventions ), DBT, MBT, CAT and schema.
 I have an more informal approach to the actual supervision.
 I create an agenda with my supervisee which includes new/important issues which require attention, but also issues raised in previous sessions.
-I think the notion of follow-up is important and that the 'memory' within/of supervision can be a useful tool is assssing progress and helpfulness.
+I think the notion of follow-up is important and that the 'memory' within/of supervision can be a useful tool is assessing progress and helpfulness.
+I offer supervision remotely.

 The HCPC are an independent, UK-wide health regulator.
 They set standards of professional training, performance and conduct for 16 professions.

 They keep a register of health professionals who meet their standards, and they take action if registered health professionals fall below those standards.
 They were created by a piece of legislation called the Health Professions Order 2001.

 Registration means that a health professional meets national standards for their professional training, performance and conduct.